-Panhellenic recruitment functions in two ways: primary and continuous open bidding.
+Panhellenic recruitment functions in two ways: primary and open bidding.

 The majority of sorority women join chapters through primary recruitment, which takes place every fall the week before school begins.
 PHA recruitment is a mutual selection process where a potential member has the opportunity to meet with chapter members, ask a variety of questions, and tour the living units.

 - Registration opens 10 a.m.
 May 1 and closes at midnight July 31.
 The cost to register is $120.

 - Early residence hall move-in Aug.
 13. Learn more about moving to Mizzou.

 - PNMs must be completely registered for recruitment, including the submission and approval of their open house video and profile photo (please see Video & Photo Guidelines), before they will qualify to register for early move-in through their housing portal (login).
 Students will have the ability to choose an early move-in time when all recruitment registration requirements are met.
 The system often takes 1-2 business days to update.

 - Recruitment participants living in residence halls be assessed a $30/night early move-in fee on their Residential Life bill.

 - Family/Loved One Orientation (optional) – Aug.
 13 – Time and Location TBD

 - PNM Orientation (mandatory) – Aug.
 13 – Time and Location TBD.

 - All PNMs must attend orientation and be available this point forward to remain participants in the recruitment process.